Jack Blott: Assistant football coach at Michigan

 Blott initially signed with Michigan on September 24, 1924, as an assistant football coach responsible for line candidates, concentrating on the center and guard positions.
 He served as a line coach at Michigan from 1924 through 1933, including the Wolverines' National Championship teams of 1932 and 1933.
 He was the line coach during the freshman, sophomore, and junior years of Michigan's most famous center, U.S. President Gerald R. Ford.

 Head football coach at Wesleyan

 In January 1934, rumors spread that Michigan assistants, Bennie Oosterbaan and Jack Blott, had interviewed for positions at Yale and other eastern schools.
 Yost expressed the hope that “his boys” would stay at Michigan, and confidence that “when all the shouting’s over Bennie Oosterbaan and Jack Blott will both be right here.”
 However, in February 1934, Blott accepted the head coaching job at Wesleyan University in Middletown, Connecticut.
-Blott was the head football coach at Wesleyan from 1934-1940.
+Blott was the head football coach at Wesleyan from 1934 to 1940.
 Blott also coached baseball at Wesleyan.
 During his seven years as head football coach, Wesleyan’s record was: